Lettria/examples/text-to-graph-custom-ontology/README.md

 ## Usage

+-   Run the notebook import_ontology.ipynb to import your ontology to Lettria.
--   Run the notebook main.ipynb
+-   Run the notebook document_to_graph.ipynb to transform your text to RDF triples.